Mhouranix1125/DMG-KGDU-10-Plus-FRAM-Upgraded-PCB/Readme.md

 Rev 1.1
 - Removed R1 Jumper Resistor.
 It was not needed.
 - Added Text for some parts to help with clarity.
 The BOM should still be the ultimate source for info.
-- Moved a few capacitors,
+- Moved a few capacitors around so they're easier to manage.
 - Moved R3 so it would be easier to manage once the battery retainer is soldered in if need be.
 - General cleanup.